albertjuhe/word2docbook/README.md

 Execute word2docbook.bat wordfile, without extension.
 The process will take the document from the input folder and store it in xml docbook format in the output folder.

-In the template folder there is a file with the conversion instructions, template.xml.
+In the template folder there is a file with the conversion instructions: template.xml.

 ```xml
 <t:template xmlns:t="http://www.omaonk.com/schema">